cold2425/Todoist-Today-Tasks-Number/README.md

 This plugin displays the missing number of tasks.

 # Change Log
+**16.02.2026** - version: 1.1<br />
+Upgrade to the new version of the ToDoIst API v1 with new endpoint.

 **05.12.2022** - version: 1.1<br />
 Upgrade to the new version of the ToDoIst API v2.